 International in Berlin: Sweden

-Berlin is still a magnet for youg people from all over the world.
-Artists, musicians, tourists, backpacker, students and so on.
-Some stay just for some days, some manage to settle down a bit.
-But what, if you get hit by „Heimweh“ (homesick)?
-Or, as a resident, you may wanna know, what all these expads enjoy in their home country 🙂 Here we go: a (not complete) list of shops, restaurants and many things more, you may want to try.
-Today: How to life swedish in Berlin.
+Berlin is still a magnet for young people from all over the world.
+Artists, musicians, tourists, backpackers, students and more.
+Some stay just for a few days and some manage to settle down a bit.
+But what, if you get hit by „Heimweh“ (engl. homesickness)?

 1. Café Stockholm/Prenzlauer Berg

-A cosy cafe in Berlin Prenzlauer Berg, with selfmade „Kanelbullar“.
+A cozy cafe in Berlin Prenzlauer Berg, with selfmade „Kanelbullar“.
 Hmmmmm :-).
 There is always time for cake!

 U2 Senefelder Platz, Kollwitzstraße 74, https://www.facebook.com/jenseitsvonschweden/

 2. Café Valentin in Neukölln

 Another cosy swedish cafe in Berlin.
 This time in Neukölln.
 And of course, after (or before) you try the Kanebullar in Prenzlauer Berg, you have to go to Cafe Valentin 🙂

 3. Schwedenmarkt in Friedenau